10 people to listen to when it comes to the future of remote working

 So, is remote work effective or not?
 What does the future of remote work look like?

-Some perspectives on the future of remote working
+Some perspectives on the future of remote work

 Remote work has experienced a real surge in popularity lately.
 Plenty of employers are switching to hybrid structures, with some even going fully remote.
 Plenty of the people on our list have great things to say about the effectiveness remote work.
 Others aren't so positive: